• Skip to primary navigation

 • Garlic - I recommend using fresh garlic for optimal flavor

-• Jalapeño - These peppers really vary in their level of heat.
+• Jalapeño - They really vary in their level of heat.
 In general, the larger sizes don't have as much heat, but it's not a strict rule.
-Use them to make creamy jalapeño artichoke dip.

 • Ground cumin and dried oregano - Flavors our chili with earthy, warm, and slightly bitter notes

-• Cayenne pepper - Amps up the level of heat, so only use a pinch or two if you don't like a nice amount of spice.
+• Cayenne pepper - Amps up the level of heat, so only use a pinch or two if you don't like a good amount of spice.

 • Low-sodium vegetable broth - Using low-sodium broth lets us control the amount of salt in our cooking.